MuSmile/DearEditor/readme.md

 ```bat
 > dear
 ```
-to see welcome and help info.
+to see welcome and usage info.

 use ↓